Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Computational Studies

-To validate the effectiveness of the newly introduced moves, a variant algorithm METS-WNM was created that differs from METS in two aspects: (1) removal of the CAI rule, and (2) addition of a standard move operator that inserts AFS at the position with minimum additional cost in routes.
-Table~\ref{tab:ls_wnm} presents the comparative results between METS and METS-WNM in terms of average solution quality and time-to-best across 30 repeated runs.
-For each problem size, the improvement ratio (Imp.
-A) reports the average percentage improvement of METS over METS-WNM.
-The ``W-D-L'' columns indicate the number of instances where METS performed significantly better, showed no significant difference, or performed significantly worse than METS-WNM, respectively.
-The results demonstrate that the CAI-based move operators consistently contribute to METS's performance.
-Specifically, METS significantly outperformed METS-WNM across all problem sizes and instances, achieving an average improvement ratio of 1.59\%.
-For a deeper analysis, we ran both METS and METS-WNM 30 Time (s)s on four representative challenging instances (M-Central50\_3, M-Central50\_8, M-Central100\_2, and M-Central100\_4).
-The convergence charts in Figure~\ref{fig:ls} show that METS consistently outperforms METS-WNM across all iterations.
+For a deeper analysis, we ran both METS and METS-WCAI 30 times on four representative instances.
+The convergence charts in Fig.~\ref{fig:ls} show that METS consistently outperforms METS-WNM across all iterations.
 Both algorithms reduce the objective value quickly within the first 2000 iterations.
 However, METS maintains a clear advantage throughout the process, delivering better solutions at every stage.